m5khan/tweet-pool/README.md

 - Implement hotmodule loading for webpack for development
 - Handle some unhandled promise rejections properly :D
 - change API Endpoint scheme `/tweets/tweet?id=id` to `/tweets/id`
+- I did not use ORM because of not many entities

 ### misc